HKUST-CSIT5970-25S/assignment-1-zhan9yx/README.md

 1. (1 mark) Report the name of measurement tool used in your measurements (you are free to choose *any* open source measurement software as long as it can measure CPU and memory performance).
 Please describe your configuration of the measurement tool, and explain why you set such a value for each parameter.
 Explain what the values obtained from measurement results represent (e.g., the value of your measurement result can be the execution time for a scientific computing task, a score given by the measurement tools or something else).

     > The measurement tool used for the tests is the Phoronix Test Suite.

-For CPU performance, I executed the command phoronix-test-suite run pts/compress-7zip, which assesses the CPU's ability to perform compression tasks using the 7-Zip algorithm.
-This test is relevant because compression is a CPU-intensive operation, and the results are measured in MIPS (Million Instructions Per Second), providing a clear indication of processing capability.
+    > For CPU performance, I used the command phoronix-test-suite run pts/compress-7zip to test the number of instructions processed per second(MIPS) by file compression using the 7-Zip algorithm.
+The results also show decompression performance, but I put the compression results as CPU performance for simplixity.

-    > For memory performance, I used the command phoronix-test-suite run pts/ramspeed, specifically testing the "Copy Integer" benchmark.
+    > For memory performance, I used the command phoronix-test-suite run pts/ramspeed, specifically testing the "Copy Integer" benchmark(option: AVERAGE, Integer).
 This benchmark evaluates memory bandwidth by measuring how quickly data can be copied in memory.
 The results are reported in MB/s (Megabytes per second), reflecting the speed of memory operations.

-    > For network performance, I utilized iPerf / iPerf3.
-The server was set up using iperf -s, while the client ran iperf -c <server_ip>.
-This setup measures TCP bandwidth and latency between instances.
-The results are displayed in Mbps (Megabits per second) for bandwidth and milliseconds (ms) for round-trip time (RTT), giving insights into network performance.
+    > Both tests are in default to ensure standardized.
+MIPS is choosed to evaluate the performance of CPU and data copy speed is chooesd to represent the perfomance of memory.

-2. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
+1. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?

     In order to answer this question, you need to complete the following table by filling out blanks with the measurement results corresponding to each instance type.